passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">U-Boot</span>,
 and in the <span style="color: red; font-weight: bold;">Linux</span> kernel, the
 <span style="color: red; font-weight: bold;">maintainer</span> of the BxCAN
-and SLCAN drivers which are part of the CAN subsystem.
+and SLCAN drivers, which are part of the CAN subsystem.

 I live in a small town near Mantua, in northern Italy.